truhy/fatfs_c5/readme.md

 ## Overview

-A standalone C program demonstrating use of the FatFs module library to write and read a plain text file with a SD card containing a FAT/exFAT filesystem.
+A standalone C program demonstrating use of the FatFs module library to write and read a plain text file on a micro SD card containing a FAT/exFAT filesystem.

 ## Run requirements